VoxeLibre/VoxeLibre/CONTRIBUTING.md

 For big changes: Same as above, but consider notifying me first to avoid duplicate work and possible tears of rejection. ;-)

+For people that I trust, I might give them direct commit access to this repository.
+In this case, you obviously don't need to fork, but you still need to show your contributions align with the project goals.
+I still reserve the right to revert everything that I don't like.
+For bigger changes, I strongly recommend to use feature branches and discuss with me first.

+Contributors will be credited in `README.md`.

 ## Quality remarks
 Again: There is ***no*** guarantee I will accept anything from anybody.
 But I will gladly take in code from others when I feel it saves me work